maniaplanet/documentation/creation/maniascript/general/refcard.md

 </tr>
 </table>

-You can not create your own Ident or Class values, however many API functions return such values, and you can store them or use them like other Maniascript variables
+You can not create your own Ident or Class values, however many API functions return such values, and you can store them or use them like other ManiaScript variables

 See more [here...](./values.html)